w3c/wcag-act-rules/content/rules/e88epe/proposed.md

 ```

 #### Inapplicable Example 5

+<a class="example-link" title="Inapplicable Example 5" href="/content-assets/wcag-act-rules/testcases/e88epe/41452bcdbcb440d3f741c74fcc885a93c68d63ce.html">Open in a new tab</a>

 This `svg` element has a [semantic role][] of `img` and an [accessible name][] from its `aria-label` attribute.